meyerhoferc/checks-for-understanding/module-4/backend/week_one.md

 #### Review
 11. What's the MVC design pattern?
 Describe each part of MVC?

+The MVC design pattern is a structure for organizing a codebase according to models, views, and controllers.
+The controller handles preparing a response by doing data prep and perhaps rendering a view.
+The controller talks to a model, which serves as a wrapper for data to make it object-like.
+The model gets data from the database or JSON from an API endpoint and returns that data to the controller.
+The data from the model is likely passed to the view, an HTML template with the data for the response.

 12. What is AJAX?
 What are some benefits of using AJAX?

+AJAX stands for Asynchronous JavaScript And XML.
+AJAX calls are a way to update information on a page without refreshing the entire page.
+AJAX calls can be used in performance optimization to keep initial page loads fast or can update information from user interaction without refreshing everything.

 13. What's a background worker?
 When would we want to use a background worker?

+A background worker is something like a script that executes asynchronously and manages its own stack & queue.
+It's useful to have a background worker do something on a time or event-driven basis.
+For example, handling confirmation emails within an application is well-suited for an async worker because we want the user to be able to keep doing things in the application if their email hasn't been sent yet.
+Another use for background workers is to do something on a timed basis.
+For example, we might need to update information every month in our application if we're depending on info from an external API.